 Persons seeking an Iowa Endorsement may, in most cases, satisfy the requirements with a combination of undergraduate and graduate hours.
-A transcript analysis done by the recommending official or other designated staff member will indicate which courses the student needs to complete Morningside's approved endorsement program.
+A transcript analysis done by the recommending official will indicate which courses the student needs to complete Morningside's approved endorsement program.